zirrusc/twauth.py/README.md

 [zirrusc](http://zirrusc.net) 2013

 Get Access Key and Access Secret of Twitter API using Tweepy, and write them at ordered file.
-You don't need authenticate over again.
+You don't need authentication over again.

 #Requirement
 * Python 2.7 (Python 3 family is not supported because of Tweepy requirement)